tensorflow/swift/docs/ParameterOptimization.md

 [Richard Wei](https://github.com/rxwei), [Dan Zheng](https://github.com/dan-zheng)

-Last updated: 2019-03
+Last updated: March 2019

-**NOTE**: As of 2020-08-30, this is badly out of date.
+**Note**: This document is outdated due to changes to the `Differentiable` protocol.

-In particular, CotangentVector was deprecated in <https://github.com/apple/swift/pull/24825>, and AllDifferentialbeVariables was deprecated in <https://github.com/tensorflow/swift-apis/pull/419>.
+In particular, `Differentiable.CotangentVector` was deprecated in <https://github.com/apple/swift/pull/24825> and `Differentiable.AllDifferentiableVariables` was deprecated in <https://github.com/tensorflow/swift-apis/pull/419>.

 ## Introduction